 - Flexibility – A payment processor should be able to accept a variety of payment methods, including credit cards, debit cards, direct debit, digital wallets, and multiple currencies.

-- Reporting/Analytics – Merchants need access to reporting and analytics features to track payments, analyze customer data, and identify potential issues.
+- Reporting/analytics – Merchants need access to reporting and analytics features to track payments, analyze customer data, and identify potential issues.

 - Customer support – Merchants need to find a payment processor with reliable customer service to help them navigate any bumps in the road.

-- Integrations – The payment processor should be able to integrate with other business systems through APIs, such as accounting software or eCommerce platforms.
+- Integrations – The payment processor should be able to integrate with other business systems through APIs, such as accounting software or ecommerce platforms.

 Together these features ensure that merchants have an efficient, secure, and reliable recurring payment system.